aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 * PPTX
 * ODP

-To convert a presentation to PDF, you simply have to pass the file name as an argument in the [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class and then save the presentation as a PDF using a [Save](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation#save-java.lang.String-int-) method.
-The [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class exposes the [Save](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation#save-java.lang.String-int-) method that is typically used to convert a presentation to PDF.
+To convert a presentation to PDF, you simply have to pass the file name as an argument in the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class and then save the presentation as a PDF using a [Save](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation#save-java.lang.String-int-) method.
+The [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class exposes the [Save](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation#save-java.lang.String-int-) method that is typically used to convert a presentation to PDF.

 {{%  alert title="NOTE"  color="warning"   %}}

-Aspose.Slides for Java directly writes API information and Version Number in output documents.
-For example, when it converts a presentation to PDF, Aspose.Slides for Java populates the Application field with the '*Aspose.Slides*' value and the PDF Producer field with a value in '*Aspose.Slides v XX.XX*'  form. **Note** that you cannot instruct Aspose.Slides for Java to change or remove this information from output documents.
+Aspose.Slides for PHP via Java directly writes API information and Version Number in output documents.
+For example, when it converts a presentation to PDF, Aspose.Slides for PHP via Java populates the Application field with the '*Aspose.Slides*' value and the PDF Producer field with a value in '*Aspose.Slides v XX.XX*'  form. **Note** that you cannot instruct Aspose.Slides for PHP via Java to change or remove this information from output documents.

 {{% /alert %}}